 When applying for a prepaid SIM card, remember to bring two forms of ID.
 A passport and secondary form of ID such as a national ID card (i.e. Singaporean NRID, Malaysian MyKad, etc.) or other state-issued form of ID such as a driver's license are recommended.
+Phone numbers are only available to customers that register an ID with one of the local providers.
+The other SIM cards or E-SIM services that do not require ID registration are only for data which will function quickly and well, but may not be a Taiwanese IP address.
+For most visitors, this is not a concern, although some may find it interesting to see Netflix on their smartphone all in Thai!

 Using an unlimited data SIM is safer and more secure than connecting to public WiFi.
 When connecting to WiFi that you are not in charge of, there is the potential for other users on that WiFi to snoop and possibly view your data and/or steal passwords.
 When connecting to WiFi, always make sure there is a password, as connections without passwords are completely insecure and may be a honeypot where the owner specifically sets up free WiFi to steal user info.
 As mobile service in Taiwan is inexpensive, we recommend everyone to be safe and get a dedicated SIM.
-The Taiwan Mobile SIM offers free tethering to other devices, as well.

 Chunghwa (中華電信) VS. Taiwan Mobile (台灣大哥大) VS. FarEast (遠傳)